KianSalehi/Youtofy/README.md

 ## Installation

 Use the package manager pip to install google-api-python-client, google-auth-oauthlib, youtube_dl, and requests.
-Youtube Data API v3, Spotify Web API, and Youtube_dl were used in production of this script.
+Youtube Data API v3, Spotify Web API were used in production of this script.

 User id and OAuth Token from Spotify developer are needed in the "API_Info! client_secret.json holds the client secret information from google cloud which can be downloaded in the credential section of Youtube API.